 - Choose who will be your Delaware Registered Agent

-- File the Delaware LLC Articles of Organization
+- File the Delaware LLC Certificate of Formation

 - Complete and sign an LLC Operating Agreement